Thailand-Vietnam: From Competitors to Economic Partners – 50 Years of Shared Growth

 In a significant upcoming event, Thailand and Vietnam are preparing to celebrate the 50th anniversary of establishing diplomatic relations in 2026 (August 6, 1976 – August 6, 2026).
 This marks another crucial step in regional cooperation, evolving into “Partners in Shared Growth” under a comprehensive strategic partnership framework.
 This framework aims to strengthen economic power, investment, regional connectivity, and people-to-people relations for the stability and sustainability of ASEAN.

-Amidst this context, Khon Kaen University has played a vital role in driving knowledge and creating an international exchange platform.
-This was accomplished through an academic seminar titled “An Economic Tale of Two Countries, Thailand and Vietnam: Compare/Contrast,” which reflected the economic development of both nations, compared their strengths, challenges, and significant lessons for the ASEAN region, while also opening new dimensions for future economic cooperation.
+Amid this context, Khon Kaen University has played a vital role in driving knowledge and creating an international exchange platform.
+This was achieved through an academic seminar titled “An Economic Tale of Two Countries, Thailand and Vietnam: Compare/Contrast,” which reflected on the economic development of both nations, compared their strengths and challenges, and highlighted key lessons for the ASEAN region, while also opening new avenues for future economic cooperation.

-The seminar took place when the executives of Khon Kaen University traveled to Hanoi, Socialist Republic of Vietnam (February 3–7, 2026), to jointly discuss and exchange knowledge, and to build networks for cooperation in education, research, and innovation with leading Vietnamese institutions.
-This represents another important step in connecting knowledge internationally and further strengthening Thailand-Vietnam cooperation in the future.
+The seminar took place during a visit by Khon Kaen University executives to Hanoi, Socialist Republic of Vietnam (3–7 February 2026), to engage in knowledge exchange and build networks for cooperation in education, research, and innovation with leading Vietnamese institutions.
+This represents another important step in strengthening international academic connectivity and further enhancing Thailand–Vietnam cooperation in the future.

 The panelists included Dr. Narongchai Akrasanee, Chairman of Khon Kaen University Council; Dr. Nguyen Hung Son, President of the Diplomatic Academy of Vietnam; and Dr.Anuson Chinvanno, former Thai Ambassador to Vietnam, who moderated and participated in the discussion.
 The seminar reflected important and interesting insights.